Below are some concise “one-minute” responses

 This is the most common question people have regarding God.
 Here is an interesting question for you to consider.
 What do you propose God should do about it?
 To stop evil and suffering, God would have to stop every act that causes any suffering.
 To do that, He would have to stop those who cause the suffering (adulterers, liars, murderers, criminals, fornicators, etc.).
 Wouldn’t that mean He would have to put a stop to you too?
 Haven’t you, by your own actions, caused some of the suffering that exists in the world?
 Haven’t you hurt somebody’s feelings?
 My friend, God has not destroyed evil because He would have to destroy us.
 By permitting evil and suffering to continue, God is actually showing the world mercy.
 The Bible says that there is coming a day when God will stop evil (2 Peter 3:7-13).
 He will judge sinners, put them away forever, and create a new heaven and a new earth where there will no longer be any death, mourning, crying, or pain (Revelation 21:4).
 In the meantime, God is using the suffering that exists for good (Romans 8:28, Philippians 1:12).
 Often, when a person is suffering, they turn to God and receive the kind of help they truly need.
 For more on this topic, go here.

-Slavery was never part of God’s original plan for humanity and it wouldn’t exist if it weren’t for humans living in rebellion to God’s instructions.
+Slavery was never part of God’s original plan for humanity.
+And it wouldn’t exist if it weren’t for humans living in rebellion to God’s instructions.
 The Bible says to “love your neighbor as yourself” (Leviticus 19:18; Matthew 22:39) and to “regard one another as more important” than ourselves (Philippians 2:3).
-How could slavery flourish, if we all loved one another that way?
-A loving person doesn’t kidnap people, lock them up, and force them to work.
-Kidnapping humans is a sin that carried the death penalty in the Old Testament (Exodus 21:16; Deuteronomy 24:7).
-And buying and selling slaves is condemned in the Bible alongside murder (1 Timothy 1:8-10).
-Why then does the Bible have a handful of verses instructing people on how to treat slaves (Colossians 4:1)?
-Well, in Biblical times, people could sell themselves to be servants to pay off debts (Leviticus 25:39).
+Slavery wouldn’t exist anywhere if we loved one another that way.
+A loving person doesn’t kidnap people, lock them up, and force them to work without pay.
+That’s terribly cruel, and the Biblical writers knew that.
+Kidnapping, selling, and buying humans are sins that carried the death penalty in the Bible (Exodus 21:16; Deuteronomy 24:7; 1 Timothy 1:8–10).
+So then, why do some people believe the Bible endorses slavery?
+Well, I think it’s because the Bible does have a handful of verses instructing people on how to treat their servants.
+In Biblical times, people could sell themselves to be servants to pay off debts (Leviticus 25:39).
 And that was very common.
-So, for the servants’ sakes, God gave the Jews instructions regarding the treatment of servants.
-The instructions were given to protect and help the servants, not harm them or keep them down.
-For example, Exodus 20:10 said that servants were to have every seventh day of the week off.
-Deuteronomy 23:16 said to not mistreat a slave.
-It was Christians who understood God’s heart for kidnapped and mistreated slaves who led the fight to abolish slavery in England and America long ago.
-And Christians are at the forefront of the battle to eradicate the sex-slave trade today.
+So, for the servants’ sakes, God gave the Israelites instructions regarding the treatment of servants.
+Paul summarized the Bible’s instructions regarding these servants with these words, “Masters, treat your bondservants justly and fairly, knowing that you also have a Master in heaven (Colossians 4:1).”
+The Bible never encouraged the horrific kind of slavery that involved kidnapping, selling, and mistreating humans..
 For more on slavery in the Bible, click here.

 “Haven’t certain books of the Bible been lost?”